 Two absences — Classes meeting two evenings per week

 Four absences — Classes meeting four days per week

 Excused Absences for Religious Holy Days

 A student shall be excused from attending classes or other required activities, including examinations, for the observance of a religious holy day, including travel for such purposes.
 A religious holy day means a holy day observed by a religion whose places of worship are exempt from property taxation under Section 11.20, Tax Code.

 A student whose absence is excused under this provision may not be penalized for that absence and will be allowed to take an examination or complete an assignment within a reasonable time after the absence.
-The instructor may appropriately respond if the student fails to satisfactorily complete the assignment or examination.
+The instructor may appropriately respond if the student fails to complete the assignment or examination satisfactorily.